yMarcosGabriel/Bayesian-Optimization-Framework/README.md

 surrogate modeling, Expected Improvement, feasibility classification, and adaptive search-bound remodeling.

-This repository accompanies the manuscript *"A Bayesian Optimization Framework for Joint Frequency--Permittivity Inverse Design of Terahertz-Band Micro-Scale Rectangular Dielectric Resonator Antennas"*" (currently under submission - see [Citing this work](#citing-this-work)).
+This repository accompanies the manuscript *"A Bayesian Optimization Framework for Joint Frequency - Permittivity Inverse Design of Terahertz-Band Micro-Scale Rectangular Dielectric Resonator Antennas"* (currently under submission - see [Citing this work](#citing-this-work)).

 ## What this pipeline does